 Music supervisors are responsible for choosing the tracks and closing deals between artists and productions.

-They often minimise their focus to a select few publishing companies, agents and labels they trust.
+They often minimize their focus to a select few publishing companies, agents, and labels they trust.
 This enables them to secure deals quickly and effectively.

 If you would like to find out more about what a Music Supervisor is, check out our article on Music Supervisors: What Do They Do?

 How to Contact Music Supervisors

 Before you contact a music supervisor you must be sure your music will attract attention.

 Good quality recordings are a great starting point when pitching to music supervisors.
 Quality is important for succeeding!

 Also, make sure you have an instrumental version of the song.
 This is because plenty of producers and directors will want songs without lyrics to make their films or production.